 Objects as parameters in Visual FoxPro

-As an example, consider a form which asks the user to enter two dates, the start and end of a period.
-This form must return three parameters.
-Two of these are obvious, we need the start date and the end date.
-The third parameter is more subtle and is often overlooked; we can rely on the form to validate the dates and ensure that the end is later than the start but the code that calls the form must know whether the user has pressed the 'OK' or the 'Cancel' button.
-The form has a boolean property lSelected which is .F. by default and is set .T. when the user presses the 'OK' button.
+[DateRange form in Visual FoxPro] The form shown here addresses a common requirement and asks the user to enter two dates, the start and end of a period.
+It has to return three parameters.
+Two of these are obvious, we need to know the start date and the end date of the period.
+The third parameter is more subtle and is often overlooked; we need to know if the data entered by the user is valid.
+We can rely on logic within the form itself to validate the dates and ensure that the end is later than the start but the code that calls the form must know whether the user has pressed the 'OK' or the 'Cancel' button before the program can proceed to process the two dates.

 DEFINE CLASS xdaterange AS custom